Pretraining a Shared Q-Network for Data-Efficient Offline Reinforcement Learning: Experiments in Dexterous Manipulation

-We conducted additional experiments on adroit in D4RL~\cite{fu2020} benchmark to validate that our method can be adopted to different complex domains.
-An illustration of the Adroit environment can be found in Figure~\ref{fig:adroit}.
-The Adroit domain involves controlling a 24-DoF robotic hand with 4 different control tasks (i.e., Pen, Door, Hammer, and Relocate) and 3 heterogeneous datasets as following: \begin{itemize} \item Human: Collected with the 25 human demonstrations provided in the DAPG~\cite{rajeswaran2017learning} repository. \item Cloned: a 50-50 split between demonstration data and 2500 trajectories sampled from a behavioral cloned policy on the demonstrations.
-The demonstration trajectories are copied to match the number of behavioral cloned trajectories. \item Expert: Collected with 5000 trajectories sampled from an expert that solves the task, provided in the DAPG repository. \end{itemize}
+We further evaluate our method on the Adroit benchmark from D4RL~\citep{fu2020}, to examine its applicability to more complex domains—specifically, dexterous manipulation.
+An illustration of the Adroit environment is shown in Figure~\ref{fig:adroit}.
+The Adroit domain involves controlling a 24-DoF robotic hand to perform four distinct manipulation tasks: Pen, Door, Hammer, and Relocate.
+Each task provides three datasets of varying quality: \begin{itemize} \item Human: 25 expert demonstrations collected from human teleoperation, as provided in the DAPG repository~\citep{rajeswaran2017learning}. \item Cloned: A 50-50 combination of human demonstrations and 2,500 trajectories generated by a behavior-cloned policy trained on the demonstrations.
+The demonstration trajectories are duplicated to match the number of cloned trajectories. \item Expert: 5,000 trajectories collected from an expert policy that successfully solves each task, also provided in the DAPG repository. \end{itemize}

-For experiments, we compared AWAC, IQL, and TD3+BC with/without our pretraining method over 5 seeds.
-Table~\ref{table15} yields averaged normalized scores for each task.
-Overall, learning with our pretraining phase demonstrates enhanced performance.
-From these results, we conclude that our method can be effective in complex domains not only tabletop but dexterous manipulation as well.
+For evaluation, we compare AWAC, IQL, and TD3+BC, with and without our pretraining method, across five random seeds.
+Table~\ref{table15} reports the averaged normalized scores for each task.
+Across all three algorithms, integrating our pretraining phase consistently improves performance.
+These results demonstrate that our approach generalizes effectively to complex, high-dimensional domains—extending beyond tabletop manipulation to dexterous hand control tasks.